Man o' War celebration planned at Kentucky Horse Park

 LEXINGTON, Ky.
-(AP) -- The Kentucky Horse Park is planning a year-long celebration to honor the great thoroughbred Man o' War.
+(AP) -- The Kentucky Horse Park is planning a yearlong celebration to honor the great thoroughbred Man o' War.

 The Lexington tourist attraction says its plans to open an exhibit featuring artifacts from Man o' War's illustrious career as a racehorse and sire.
 The exhibit will open on March 29.
 The celebration is part of observances planned for the horse's 100th birthday.